rushfive/RunInfoBuilder/README.md

 Before diving into `Command` configuration, we need to understand the order in which commands, and their child items like subcommands and options are processed.

+It doesn't matter if you have just a single `Command` or one with many levels of `SubCommands` nested within it.
+When the builder begins processing a `Command` or `SubCommand`, it will always go through the same steps in order as depicted below:

 ![alt text](/Documentation/Images/command_flow_diagram.png)

 #### 1. Arguments